sysfce2/python-webcolors/docs/faq.rst

 :func:`~webcolors.name_to_rgb_percent`) will accept either spelling provided the `spec` argument is :data:`~webcolors.CSS3`.

-However, converting from other formats to a name requires picking one of these spellings.
-Since ``webcolors`` uses a Python :class:`dict` to store its :ref:`name-to-value mappings <mapping-constants>`, simply reversing those mappings risks inconsistency: swapping the keys and values of a :class:`dict` in Python depends on the key order, which varies from one version of Python to another and in several supported Python versions is not guaranteed to be consistent and/or is documented as an implementation detail not to be relied on.
-So ``webcolors`` must manually pick a spelling to normalize to, and chooses `gray`.
-This choice was made for consistency with HTML 4, CSS1, and CSS2, each of which only allowed `gray`.
+However, converting from other formats to a name requires choosing which spelling to return, and should return the same choice each time.
+So ``webcolors`` chooses the ``gray`` variants, for consistency with HTML 4, CSS1, and CSS2, each of which only allowed `gray`.

 Why aren't HSL values supported?